Have you ever asked the question, how can I help my local community?

 3. Support local businesses

-Shopping locally is a brilliant way of providing help in the community.
+Shopping locally is a brilliant way of providing help in the local community.
 Your money can be used to support local people and create local jobs and even tourism opportunities.
 Local businesses that grow can provide future employment and bring real opportunity to the area.

 It doesn’t have to be much, supporting small movements such as the Just a Card campaign can help – which encourages people to buy a little something from a small business, even if it’s just a birthday card.
 If you like a local store or have used a service and recommend it, be sure to tell others about it to get them through the door.